bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 -  The |webui| can be installed on any host.
 It does not have to be installed on the same as the |dir|.

--  PHP-FPM with Apache HTTP webserver having mod-rewrite enabled.
+-  The default installation uses PHP-FPM with Apache HTTP webserver having mod-rewrite enabled.

 -  PHP 7 or newer is recommended.